charlespetchsy/aws-inituser/README.md

 # inituser.sh
-This script is only to be used when creating users on ec2 (Ubuntu) with an existing authorization key
-Assumes <Keypair.pem> in located in the .ssh directory
+This script is only to be used when creating users on ec2 (Ubuntu) with an existing authorization key and assumes <Keypair.pem> in located in the .ssh directory

 Default port is 22.